 As the new Ecclesiastical Sewing Website launch date approaches, I thought it would be nice to have a few feature posts to highlight some of the beautiful liturgical fabrics that will soon be available for sale.
 But the usual way of uploading photos in the blog posts does not seem to be the best way to show off these lovely church vestment fabrics.
-I admit that I am not very tech savvy, and so I’ve been trying to find a better way to upload a collection of photos for viewing.
-Of course many of you may be saying right about now, “Use a photo gallery…doesn’t she know that yet?……..”
+I admit that I am not very tech-savvy, so I’ve been trying to find a better way to upload a collection of photos for viewing.
+Of course, many of you may be saying right about now, “Use a photo gallery…doesn’t she know that yet?……..”
 Well, now I do, and in time, I hope to continue to learn and be able to update the site more.
 So thank you for your patience in the process.

 The subject for this photo gallery is the Liturgical Fabric Cloister.
 Cloister is a piece-dyed fabric which means the color is completed after the weaving is done.
 The fabric is originally woven as “grey” goods without the use of dye.
 Once the weaving is complete, the fabric is dyed to the desired colors.
 This method of manufacture is useful in that it allows for an affordable liturgical fabric at an introductory price point.
-The drawback with this method of manufacturing is that it limits the depth of color.
-It had vivid colors, but they often lack the richness of color found in more expensive church vestment fabrics.
+The drawback of this method of manufacturing is that it limits the depth of color.
+They had vivid colors, but they often lack the richness of color found in more expensive church vestment fabrics.

 In addition to the colors below, Cloister is available in Roman Purple, Violet, and white.
-Cloister is also frequently used in the making of University robes in the United Kingdom.
+The cloister is also frequently used in the making of University robes in the United Kingdom.
 The pattern repeat is small which makes Cloister a little easier to work with than some of the larger pattern repeats found in other ecclesiastical fabrics.
 Cloister is a fabric that has grown in my estimation over time.
 The design elements found in Cloister are steeped with hundreds of years of history.
-The English Rose was the emblem which played a prominent role in English History during the 30 years of the War of the Roses.
-While the English Rose history dates back many centuries, the Scottish Thistle has an even older history.
+The English Rose was the emblem that played a prominent role in English History during the 30 years of the War of the Roses.
+While the English Rose’s history dates back many centuries, the Scottish Thistle has an even older history.
 The rose and the thistle also have a liturgical significance.